WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/assignment_1/readme.md

     X_train, y_train, batch_size=batch_size,
     epochs=num_epochs, validation_data=(X_test, y_test))
 ```
 to update the weights.
 The training progress is shown in Fig. 2 below, with a final validation accuracy of 82.8%.

 Training Progress | Sample Prediction
 :-------------------------:|:-------------------------:
 ![training_progress](quickdraw_losses.jpg) | ![Prediction](quickdraw_img.jpg)

 Fig. 2: (Left) Training Progress of CNN Model and (Right) Prediction Output of Classifier

+### Conclusion
+In this assignment, a simple CNN model was trained to classify drawings into their respective categories.
+The model was able to achieve an accuracy of 82.8% on the validation dataset.